Comparing AI Grading Tools in 2025: Which Platforms Actually Support STEM, Essays & Complex Assignments?

 Standout features:

-Handwriting Recognition: Graidable's vision models are trained specifically on mathematical notation, chemical formulas, and scientific symbols.
-Unlike general-purpose OCR that struggles with subscripts, superscripts, and specialized symbols, Graidable accurately interprets expressions like H₂SO₄, ∫(x²+3x)dx, or F=ma with vector notation.
+- Handwriting Recognition: Graidable's vision models are trained specifically on mathematical notation, chemical formulas, and scientific symbols.
+Unlike general-purpose OCR that struggles with subscripts, superscripts, and specialized symbols, Graidable accurately interprets expressions like H₂SO₄, ∫(x²+3x)dx, or F=ma.

 Limitations: